semuconsulting/PyGPSClient/README.md

 1. create an environment variable named `MQAPIKEY` (all upper case) and set this to the API key value.
 It is recommended that this is a User variable rather than a System/Global variable.
-2. copy it to a file named `mqapikey` (lower case, no extension) and place this file in the user's home directory.
+2. copy it to the key value `"mqapikey":` in the json configuration file.

 *The web map refresh rate can be amended if required by changing the MAP_UPDATE_INTERVAL constant in `globals.py`.